grafana/thema/docs/go-usage.md

 }
 ```

-Here, we've hand-picked the schema version we want to validate against - `0.0`, which every lineage is guaranteed to contain.
+Here, we've hand-picked the syntactic version of the schema we want to validate against - `0.0`, which every lineage is guaranteed to contain.
 The [`LatestVersion()`](https://pkg.go.dev/github.com/grafana/thema#LatestVersion) and [`LatestVersionInSequence()`](https://pkg.go.dev/github.com/grafana/thema#LatestVersionInSequence) functions provide fuzzier version selection logic.
-But allowing only one schema version as input somewhat defeats the purpose of using Thema in the first place.
+But allowing only one syntactic version of a schema from the Lineage of theas input somewhat defeats the purpose of using Thema in the first place.
 Ideally, we'd have something more dynamic.

 ### Search by validity